-م stormshield 0
+പ്പും stormshield 0

-প্ট Management Center N TOPOL OGIES
+প্টর্ন Management Center N TOPOL DGIES

-+ Ad ld a VPN to pology - Search × rameters to CSV
++ Ad ld a VPN top ology - Search .
+3 × 1 Export VTI para meters to CSV

 Shape Status VPN type Name Description Peers

-CONFIGURATION - \$ 💽 on Policy-based Mesh 1 3 peers
+CONFIGURATION - on 💽 Policy-based Mesh 1 3 peers

-Firewalls and Folders \$ 💽 on Route-based Mesh 2 Dublin, Madrid
+Firewalls and Folders \$ on 💽 Route-based Mesh 2 Dublin, Madrid

-🖽 VPN topologies on 💽 Route-based Star 1 3 peers
+💿 on Route-based Star 1 3 peers

+VPN topologies

 Certificates

 Encryption profiles

 S OBJECTS

-a DEPLOYMENT
+DEPLOYMENT

 A MAINTENANCE

 - 2. In the window that opens, select Policy-based VPN and click on Create the topology. - 3.
 Enter a name.
 A description is optional. - 4.
 Select X.509 certificate authentication and select the certification authorities that issued the certificates for the firewalls involved in the VPN topology.
-If an authority's CRL has expired, a warning appears in the list of the VPN topologies menu. - Select the encryption profile.
+If an authority's CRL has expired, a warning appears in the list of the VPN topologies menu. - 5.
+If you wish to do so, indicate a post-quantum pre-shared key ID and its password.
+Such keys provide protection particularly from "store now, decrypt later" attacks.
+For more information, refer to the SNS User guide.
+This feature is available only when X.509 certificate authentication is used on firewalls in at least version 4.8.0, and only with IKEv2. - Select the encryption profile.
 The SMC server offers pre-configured profiles.
 Create your customized profiles in Configuration > Encryption profiles.
-Refer to the SNS User guide for more information on encryption profile options. - 6.
-Select your topology peers.
+Refer to the SNS User guide for more information on encryption profile options. - Select your topology peers.
 You can select connected or offline firewalls.
 You can also select firewalls that have never connected, on the condition that you have set a default custom or dynamic contact address in the System > IPsec VPN tab in the firewall settings.
 You need to hold write access privileges on the firewalls that you wish to select as peers.
 For more information, refer to the section Restricting folder administrators' access privileges. - Select the traffic endpoints associated with each of your peers.
-For further information on the Contact address and Local address settings, refer to the sections Defining the contact IP address of firewalls for VPN topologies and Selecting the output interface of firewalls for VPN topologies. - 8.
-Click on Apply. - 9.
+For further information on the Contact address and Local address settings, refer to the sections Defining the contact IP address of firewalls for VPN topologies and Selecting the output interface of firewalls for VPN topologies. - 9.
+Click on Apply. - 10.
 Deploy the configuration on the firewalls involved in the topology.
 The VPN configuration belongs to the firewall's global policy.